twangodev/wisc/docs/MATH-340/index.md

-# Mathematics 340 - Elementary Matrix and Linear Algebra
+# Elementary Matrix and Linear Algebra